alexhernandezgarcia/gflownet/README.md

 1. Checking the Initial State

-Before training the agent, you can observe the initial state of the environment.
+You can observe the initial state of the environment.
 For Scrabble environment, this would be an empty board or sequence:

 ```python
 env.state